k1729p/Study22/docs/README.md

 kp.sender.kafka.producers.AccountProducer::produceRecords</a> produces Kafka records.
 </P>
 <P>
-The Kubernetes pod 'study22-acc-sender' log <a href="images/AccountSender.png">screenshot</a>.
+The <a href="images/AccountSender.png">screenshot</a> of the Kubernetes pod 'study22-acc-sender' log.
 </P>

 <a href="#top">Back to the top of the page</a>